toniebox-reverse-engineering/teddycloud_web/README.md

 ### Keep changelog up to date

-Please keep the changelog up to date.
-Please add your changes (and link to the related github issue if available) in the changelog here: ChangelogPage.tsx.
-If you are the first one after a release of a new version, please add a new version block in the inline changelog array.
+All changes must be added to the central CHANGELOG.md file.

-As this current changelog implementation is "special", feel free to introduce a better solution for it.
+Whenever you implement a change, add a new entry under the correct version.
+If the next version does not yet exist in the changelog, create a new version block and append your changes there.
+Reference related GitHub issues or pull requests whenever possible.

 ### Design framework